-Lori Wedeking has been serving in Poland since 2002 – on a total of 34 programs to date.
-She describes her main reasons for doing so, year after year, teaching youth conversational English.
-Her top four reasons to volunteer in Poland:
+Lori Wedeking has served in Poland since 2002 – on a total of 34 programs to date.
+She’s drawn by the children, of course, but describes other reasons that bring her back year after year, to teach conversational English.
+Here are her top four reasons for volunteering in Poland:

 #1 – The work of teaching English is both real and needed.